Dragonfly Community Supported Agriculture

 By joining the Dragonfly Farms CSA, members directly support local agriculture and contribute

-In addition, we rotate our crops every year, employ row cover, companion plant,
+We rotate our crops, employ row cover, companion plant,

-use natural plant-based fertilizers, and use rain recovery to conserve water.
+and use a rain recovery system to conserve water.

 Dragonfly Local and Fresh CSA